danielmtavares/btc-utxo-inspector/README.md

 # btc-utxo-inspector

-A TypeScript CLI for inspecting Bitcoin mainnet addresses and transactions from the terminal.
+A CLI for inspecting Bitcoin mainnet addresses and transactions from the terminal.

 It summarizes: